zooniverse/static/README.md

 static
 ======

-An nginx caching proxy (mostly) for serving static sites from S3.
+An nginx caching proxy (mostly) for serving static sites from Azure Blob Storage.

 Run it locally with Docker: